Tuesday, January 31, 2017

 Sculpture of a fanciful mammal, possibly a fox.
 Xochicalco's artists used a wide variety of natural materials including clay, stone, bone, and shells.
 They were very knowledgeable and sophisticated about the characteristics of their various media and in the ways to achieve the best results.
 However, some of the materials were not locally available, particularly certain stones with desirable colors.
 In order to obtain a regular supply for the manufacture of trade goods, as well as for local use, marriage alliances were formed with other groups in areas that had the necessary materials.
 When such alliances were not possible, conquest was the next resort.
 Xochicalco conquered the area around Taxco because of the availability of highly-sought-after green stones.

 Mask carved from a section of human cranium.
-You can see two holes on either side of the mask where cords were used to secure it to the wearer's face.
+The mask was found at the Pyramid of Quetzalcoatl and probably belonged to a warrior who wore it around his neck as a chest ornament.
 The creation and use of masks in Mesoamerica has had an unbroken history from at least 3000 BC until modern times.
 Masks are often worn during ritual dances and one of these, the Danza de los Tlocoleros, has been practiced in the area of Xochicalco since pre-hispanic times.
 The dance, which is still performed today, involves a group of Tlocoleros (hunters) who search for a jaguar that has been destroying their fields.
 The Tlocoleros represent rain deities and the jaguar represents the dry season.
 Pre-hispanic people were not in the least squeamish about using human remains, especially bones, for various purposes.
 Recent analysis of bone fragments found at Teotihuacán has revealed that, shortly after death, human bodies were sometimes de-fleshed and the bones used to create buttons, combs, spatulas, and needles.
 The analysis showed no signs of ritual sacrifice and the bones were from people native to Teotihuacan, rather than foreign war captives.
 Apparently they were the bones of recently deceased adult relatives.
 The cranial mask above indicates that this practice may have been brought to Xochicalco by early Teotihuacan refugees.

 The Pyramid of the Plumed Serpent is richly decorated.
 It stands in the middle of the Plaza Principal.
 The pyramid once had a temple on top but that was either destroyed during the great conflagration of 900 AD, or it may have gradually collapsed during the following millennium.
 Quetzalcoatl was another of the most important deities of pre-hispanic times.
 He was the patron of merchants, arts, crafts, learning, and knowledge, seemingly a perfect fit with Xochicalco.
 The lower, sloping parts of each side of the structure contain high relief sculptures of writhing Plumed Serpents in a distinctly Teotihuacan style.
 In the spaces created by the curves of the snakes' bodies, human figures appear in the Maya style.
 They are each seated cross-legged with their faces turned in profile.
 Richly dressed, the figures apparently represent kings, priests, and warriors of the Xochicalco elite.
 Other sections of the pyramid are decorated with various animal, floral, and abstract designs.
 In a future posting of this series, I will show you details of all this.